 The trust will also issue certificates representing the residual interest in the trust, which: (a) are subordinated to the notes; (b) will initially be held by the depositor; and (c) are not offered pursuant to this prospectus.
-A spread account will be established with an initial balance of \$19,392,461.90, which is 2.25% of the aggregate contract value of the receivables.
+A spread account will be established with an initial balance of \$16,820,202.59, which is 2.25% of the aggregate contract value of the receivables as of the cutoff date.
 The Class B Notes are subordinated to the Class A Notes and provide additional credit enhancement for the Class A Notes.

-Delivery of the Class A Notes and the Class B Notes, in book-entry form only, will be made through The Depository Trust Company, Clearstream Banking, société anonyme, and the Euroclear System on or about May 31, 2016 against payment in immediately available funds.
+Delivery of the Class A Notes and the Class B Notes, in book-entry form only, will be made through The Depository Trust Company, Clearstream Banking, société anonyme, and the Euroclear System on or about July 25, 2017 against payment in immediately available funds or as set forth above.